 How can scars be minimised?

 Skin resurfacing is usually performed under general anesthetic and can be undertaken as day surgery, which means that most patients do not need to stay overnight.
-The treated areas will be bandaged after your procedure and you will follow an at-home care plan that includes cleaning the areas and applying ointment to prevent scarring or scabbing.
+The treated areas will be bandaged after your procedure and you will follow an at-home care plan that includes cleaning the areas and applying ointment.

 Swelling is common and your surgeon may prescribe medication to manage any swelling that may appear around your eyes.

 One of the best treatments for looking after your skin post-operation is to ensure that it remains moist for as long as possible.
 You will do this using an ointment provided either by your surgeon or over the counter.

 You can wash your face about two days after your treatment and you will reapply the ointment as directed by your surgeon.
 Your skin will form a crust or flake and this will peel away over about 10 days; keep applying the ointment and eventually move on to a hypoallergenic lotion.